The life and reign of Queen Elizabeth I

 Elizabeth I and Mary, Queen of Scots

-The ‘Babington Plot’ sought to overthrow Queen Elizabeth and place Mary on the throne.
+The ‘Babington Plot’ sought to overthrow Queen Elizabeth and place Mary, Queen of Scots on the throne.

 Mary and Elizabeth, first cousins and Queens of their respective countries, had a rocky relationship that dominated English-Scottish politics for 20 years.